 Have you got a new puppy?
-It’s important to interview and Choosing a Veterinarian who will be there for your dog throughout its life with these easy 11 Tips to Choosing a Veterinarian.
+It's important to interview and choose a veterinarian who will be there for your dog throughout its life with these easy 11 Tips to Choosing a Veterinarian.

 You're looking for someone to meet your needs and those of your pet, a doctor who has people and animal skills.